'McNeff's novel is so different from anything else you'd normally find on a bookshelf that it should perhaps be a compulsory purchase.'

 According to Fuller, in 1910 Neuburg, a formidable seer, was put in a triangle and possessed by the god Mars.
 He predicted there would be two wars within the next five years, one centred on Turkey and the other on Germany.
 The result would be the destruction of both nations.
 The contention of Sybarite is that Mars still inhabits Neuburg, and the book opens with him in an armchair undergoing a vision of war.
 In 2002, Marc Aitken made a short film called Do Angels Cut Themselves Shaving - a quote from Magick without Tears.
 This commences with Neuburg in his armchair also experiencing martial visions.
 It ends with a reunion with Crowley.
 Marc and I were working completely independently of each other.
 Coincidence, some might say.
 Yet if the hypotheses of magic hold true, there is a numinous architecture, which we glimpse, and sense we are here more fully to behold.

 As a somewhat tongue-in-cheek illustration of this, I am grateful to the eagle-eyed contributors to a Beatles blogwho recently spotted the following.
 If you draw a line from the photo of Crowley to that of Lennon on the cover of Sergeant Pepper, it intersects first Huxley and then Dylan, exactly mirroring the chronology of the Sybarite series.
-The sixties ley line then crosses Tom Mix’s hat, behind which in all probability Hitler is lurkingand goes on to traverse Oscar Wilde.
-Cyril Connolly of course described Crowley as the missing link between the twain.
+The Sixties ley line then crosses Tom Mix’s hat, behind which in all probability Hitler is lurkingand goes on to traverse Oscar Wilde.
+Cyril Connolly of course memorably described Crowley as the missing link between the two.